rithmschool/yodlr-take-home/README.md

 To be perfectly clear, we don't expect that anyone could complete _all_ of these in 6-8 hours.
 This is simply a list of ideas to inspire you.

-## Submission

-There are two ways that you can submit your solution to us.

-The first is to simply create a .zip file of the project directory and email it to [jobs@getyodlr.com](mailto:jobs@getyodlr.com) with the subject "Front End Code Challenge".

-Alternatively, you can follow the GitHub Fork/PR workflow by [forking this repository](https://github.com/yodlr/frontend-code-challenge/fork), commiting your changes, and submiting a pull request to us.
-For more information about that, you can see this [GitHub article](https://help.github.com/articles/fork-a-repo/#propose-changes-to-someone-elses-project)

-## Questions / Problems / Stuck?

-You can either write us a [GitHub issue](https://github.com/yodlr/frontend-code-challenge/issues/new) or email us at [jobs@getyodlr.com](mailto:jobs@getyodlr.com).

 ## License

 We have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!).